frob/frob.github.com/content/posts/2015-09-18-modern-drupal7-site-building-tools.md

 ## [Menu Attributes](https://www.drupal.org/project/menu_attributes)

-This modules adds attributes to menu items and menu links.
+This module adds attributes to menu items and menu links.
 This means that there is no more needing to write css rules that are based on Drupal's mlid based class.

 <aside class="inline">Why is theming off of a system generated mlid based class bad.
 Because this can change from install to install.
 Just like theming off of node id, theming off of menu link id is a bad idea.</aside>

 ## [View Field](https://www.drupal.org/project/viewfield)

 Not to be confused with [Views Field](https://www.drupal.org/project/views_field), the [View Field](https://www.drupal.org/project/viewfield) Module allows site-builders to add fields to entities that allow the content editor to display views in fields.
 These views are set per piece of content.
-This means there can be a basic page content type that can have all the things that a page shoule have (path, menu, xml sitemap rules, access rules, og configuration, workflows, meta-tags, etc) and still have a view based listing displayed.
+This means there can be a basic page content type that can have all the things that a page should have (path, menu, xml sitemap rules, access rules, og configuration, workflows, meta-tags, etc) and still have a view based listing displayed.

 ## [Entity Views Attach](https://www.drupal.org/project/eva)